Polkadot-Blockchain-Academy/pba-book/content/polkadot/intro/slides.md

 Just like a decentralized CPU, Polkadot multiplexes many processes across cores.

-When a parachain is assigned to a core, it can advance.<br/>
+When a parachain is assigned to a core, it can advance.<br />
 Otherwise, it lies dormant.

 Execution Cores enable efficient allocation through _Coretime_ trading.